Countryside riding adventure

 From there we drive scenic route along lake Lagarfljót, to the Wilderness Center with a short break at the Vatnajökull National Park exhibition.
-After a lunch, we take a pleasant ride destined for the abandoned farm of Kleif where we will take time to absorb the beautiful surroundings and have a look into the old farmhouse.
+After lunch, we take a pleasant ride destined for the abandoned farm of Kleif where we will take time to absorb the beautiful surroundings and have a look into the old farmhouse.
 Those who dare can try their hand at winching themselves across the Jökulsá river by a traditional cableway.

 Every night after dinner guests can soak in the hot-spring or relax in the old style sauna.

 After local breakfast we ride out of Norðurdalur, passing many small farms.
 One of them is the last farm in Iceland that still uses turf houses as sheep stables.
 Then we head into the beautiful Suðurdalur valley until we reach our destination, farm Flöt at the bottom of the valley.